Spend a couple of hours listening to a new city’s history and touring around with a guide for free.

 You can do this before you even leave; lots of free walking tours post their info online, so you can figure out which cities you want to visit (think about getting all your Eiffel Tower tips in person by a local Frenchman … dreamy).

-Websites like New Europe Tours, Spotted By Locals, and Price of Travel (plus tons of others) pos a list of the countries they do free tours in, and also let you know how long the tour is and where to meet your guide.
+Websites like New Europe Tours, Spotted By Locals, and Price of Travel (plus tons of others) post a list of the countries they do free tours in, and also let you know how long the tour is and where to meet your guide.

 You can also talk to your hostel about a free walking tour when you get there — they’ll most likely be able to point you in the right direction.
+The ILP Blog is also a resource.
+We have detailed city guides that pull out things to do, where to eat, nearby spots to check out, and other info about the city.
+Sometimes, these guides include a recommendation for a free walking tour.

 Most of these tours are advertised as free.
 You’re not obligated to pay a tip at the end of the tour at all (though you can if you want).
 Some may be “pay what you want” tours, so… pay whatever you want at the end of the tour.